 The Coca-Cola Vault with the Secret Formula.
 This exhibit was fascinating to interact with the history of how the formula has been kept secret over the years.
 The picture on the right is where the actual secret formula is housed.
 Do they share the recipe with you?
 You’ll have to visit and find out.

 The tasting of all the different continents versions of coca cola products was an experience.
 Some favorites but, there were also ones that I wouldn’t try again.
-But, you have to try them all to see which ones are which.
+But, you have to taste them all to see which ones are which.

 There are so many dining opportunities to try to experience while you are staying in the downtown Atlanta.
 One of my favorites was Ted’s, where their specialty is Bison burgers.
 The interior is set up like the old west with even a curtain blocking off the area where the bad guys ate.

 The other exciting tidbit for Atlanta is that while you are visiting, you might end up walking right into a movie set.
 Atlanta is known now as the Hollywood of the South.
 I happened to be visiting Atlanta for work and wandered right onto the set where they were filming the remake of Endless Love.
 It caused quite the stir since we weren’t sure what was going on at first.
 We were just standing outside on our lunch break and casually watching the craziness when we were approached by a movie worker.
 She thought we were extras for the film and wanted to know if we needed sunscreen.
 It was neat to believe that we blended in so well.
 Maybe we might even end up in the movie.